Four ways to keep your dog happy on Halloween

 3. Manage your doorstep visitors

 Visitors can be exciting or frightening for dogs, depending on the circumstances and the type of dog.
-The COVID-19 pandemic has also meant that many dogs have not had much experience of regular visitors to their homes, potentially leading to increased levels of anxiety, fear and behavioural issues.
+The COVID-19 pandemic has also meant that many dogs have not had much experience with regular visitors to their homes, potentially leading to increased levels of anxiety, fear and behavioral issues.

-If you wish to answer the door, you could prevent your dog accessing when you answer it, in the same way you would to protect postal and other workers.
-This might be especially important if you are likely to have children trick-or-treating in your neighbourhood and your dog is not used to being around children, especially when they are excited and in costumes.
+If you wish to answer the door, you could prevent your dog from accessing it when you answer it, in the same way you would to protect postal and other workers.
+This might be especially important if you are likely to have children trick-or-treating in your neighborhood and your dog is not used to being around children, especially when they are excited and in costumes.

 Or you could give your dog access to a closed room or puppy pen with a tasty chew, with the TV or radio on as a distraction.